-- Related Read: 10 Most Dangerous Dog Breeds of 2021 (with Pictures)
+- Related Read: 10 Most Dangerous Dog Breeds (with Pictures)

 These squirrely little animals are not usually aggressive, but they will be if a dog tries to capture them.
 Granted, your dog will likely win the fight if they do happen to catch a squirrel.
 However, squirrels can cause damage to your dog’s tissues and nerves.
 Many injuries that squirrels inflict on dogs require a veterinarian’s attention and sometimes, remedies such as stitches.
 An effective way to prevent squirrel injuries is to make sure that your yard is free of foods like nuts and veggie scraps that would attract the squirrels to your yard in the first place.

 Javelinas are land mammals that look like wild pigs.
 They have huge, sharp tusks that can easily pierce the skin like a knife, hence their name.
 Javelin is a Spanish term commonly used to describe a sword.
 Javelinas are most commonly reported in Arizona, but they can live anywhere.
 The tusks of a Javelina are not the only threat to your dog.
 If your pooch gets punctured while on a nature hike, you will probably have a long way to go to find a veterinarian for assistance.
 The delay in treatment can turn a serious injury into a death.